Solomon’s Temple – A Peak District Hike

 We spied our slope and ran down towards Grinlow road, on the northern face of the hill.
 It is unoccupied so the kids take turns in speeding down the hill on the sled, screaming and falling into the white powder.

 Dicky set up his army issue stove equipment to warm his soup and make a cup of tea.
 It didn’t do too bad to be honest, considering it was cold and wet, but also the equipment he used was low to the ground.
 I think we need to invest in something slightly bigger, and better fuel too.

 All in all, we had a wonderfully snowy day.
 The kids were warm, fed, and happy.
 A bit of cold on their faces freshening up their minds for the week ahead.

 There’s no such thing as bad weather, especially with a place as beautiful as the Peak District.
-It needs to be explored, whatever the conditions.
-And we are doing just that!
+Please, go and explore, whatever the conditions.
 For more Peak District inspiration, please have a read of our visit to Thors Cave.